-Domini’s Global Investment Standards direct our investments toward companies that promote human dignity and enrich the natural environment, while seeking a competitive return.
+Domini’s Impact Investment Standards direct our investments toward companies that promote human dignity and enrich the natural environment, while seeking a competitive return.
 Our standards relating to human dignity focus on three broad areas:

 - respect for human rights, including workplace rights and indigenous peoples’ rights,